The right location can drive traffic, sales, and brand awareness. Read this guide to learn the 6 factors to consider for your retail site selection.

 Your competitors’ foot traffic can also provide insights into your target market, assuming that you are appealing to similar audiences.
 If you consider expanding to a region where you currently do not operate, seeing who is visiting your close competitors may give you a rough sense of your potential future customers.

-It makes sense following your competition when expanding to new regions, but it can also be tricky.
+It makes sense to follow your competition when expanding to new regions, but it can also be tricky.
 Too much competition can stifle your business, while little competition in the area may signal low demand.
-Using foot traffic data, you can analyze visits to competitors’ locations around your target property and focus on retail sites that are well positioned within a healthy competitive environment.
+Using foot traffic data, you can analyze visits to competitors’ locations around your target property and focus on retail sites that are well-positioned within a healthy competitive environment.

 If competitors or similarly oriented retailers are present around your target site, you can use foot traffic data to see how these other retailers are performing.
 High visit numbers indicate a strong regional demand for your products or services.
 You can also look at cross-shopping or customer journey data to understand how willing customers are to visit multiple retailers with similar offerings.

-On the other hand, in case all factors make the region look promising but it lacks competitors presence, you may have identified a whitespace in the market.
+On the other hand, in case all factors make the region look promising but it lacks competitors’ presence, you may have identified whitespace in the market.
 Pioneering a store in a new location might serve unmet demand and enable you to stay ahead of future competition in the region.